-Amicus curiae People For the American Way Foundation (PFAWF), a nonpartisan citizens' organization established to promote and protect civil and constitutional rights, joins this brief on behalf of its members and activists in the state of Tennessee.
+Amicus curiae People For the American Way Foundation (PFAWF), a nonpartisan citizens' organization established to promote and protect civil and constitutional rights, joins this brief on behalf of its 5,807 members of activists in the state of Hawaii and 8,130 members and activists in the state of Nevada.
 Founded in 1981 by a group of religious, civic, and educational leaders devoted to our nation's heritage of tolerance, pluralism, and liberty, PFAWF has been actively involved in litigation and other efforts nationwide to combat discrimination and promote equal rights, including efforts to protect and advance the civil rights of LGBT individuals.
 PFAWF regularly participates in civil rights litigation, and has supported litigation to secure the right of same-sex couples to marry.
 PFAWF joins this brief in order to vindicate the constitutional right of same-sex couples to equal protection of the law.